Sealdah railway station: Operations

 The South section, consisting of Sealdah South terminal, acts as the terminal for local trains plying between Kolkata and Budge Budge, Canning, Diamond Harbour and Namkhana.
+This section is used by only suburban trains.

 There is also an EMU carshed at Sealdah (Narkeldanga).
 Other EMU carsheds are at Barasat and Sonarpur.
 A diesel shunter loco shed is also situated at adjacent Beliaghata.
+An electric loco shed is situated at Sealdah also.
 A rail coach factory is set to come up at Halishahar-Kanchrapara (Bijpur) region in North 24 Parganas.

 Before partition in 1947 of India, trains used to run up to present day Bangladesh along Gede line and Bangaon line.
 Now Gede line is used by Maitree Express up to Dhaka and Bangaon line is used by Bandhan Express up to Khulna.
+Both trains are indefinitely suspended due to political disturbance at Bangladesh.